Nexosis/nexosis.github.io/_guides/HowItWorksModel.md

 For example, if you had a variety of measurements of characteristics of an Iris flower that allowed you to determine which species it was - such as sepal length and width, and petal length and width, you could train a Classification model to learn to make this distinction given only these characteristics.

+<h4>Anomaly Detection</h4>
+Anomaly Detection is a process by which the Nexosis API, through the analysis of a particular dataset, will attempt to find observations in your dataset that fall outside of what's normal inside your dataset.
+It can then predict if other observations are anomalous, or outliers, using the generated model.

+For example, if you had a variety of heart measurements from an EKG (encephalograph) you could determine if some of the signals were outside of the normal range.

 <h4>The DataSet</h4>
 Once the _dataset_ has been submitted, a _regression_ or _classification_ session can be created to build a model.